A.19. Common libvirt Errors and Troubleshooting

 <domain type='kvm> <name>name_of_guest</name>In this case,

 'kvm'is missing a second quotation mark.
-Strings of attribute values, such as quotation marks and apostrophes, must be opened and closed, similar to XML start and end tags.
+Attribute values must be opened and closed with quotation marks or apostrophes, similar to XML start and end tags.

 - Correctly open and close all attribute value strings.